Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Acknowledgements

-This work was conducted within the context of the International Graduate School MEMoRIAL at Otto von Guericke University (OVGU) Magdeburg, Germany, kindly supported by the European Structural and Investment Funds (ESF) under the programme “Sachsen-Anhalt WISSENSCHAFT Internationalisierung” (project no. ZS/2016/08/80646) and was partly funded by the Federal Ministry of Education and Research within the Forschungscampus STIMULATE under grant number 13GW0095A.
+This work was conducted within the context of the International Graduate School MEMoRIAL at Otto von Guericke University (OVGU) Magdeburg, Germany, kindly supported by the European Structural and Investment Funds (ESF) under the programme "Sachsen-Anhalt WISSENSCHAFT Internationalisierung" (project no. ZS / 08/80646) and was partially funded by the Federal Ministry of Education and Research within the Forschungscampus STIMULATE under grant numbers 13GW0473A and 13GW0473B.